-The Audit Committee reviewed with Ernst & Young LLP, our independent registered public accounting firm for 2023, who was responsible for expressing an opinion on the conformity of our audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards and, as applicable, the standards of the Public Company Accounting Oversight Board (PCAOB).
-The Audit Committee also discussed with the independent registered public accounting firm their audit of the Company's effectiveness of internal control over financial reporting as of December 31, 2023, based on criteria established in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework).
-In addition, the committee has discussed with the independent registered public accounting firm the auditors' independence from management and the Company, including the matters required by the Public Company Accounting Oversight Board Auditing Standard No. 1301, "Communications with Audit Committee has received the written disclosures from our independent registered public accounting firm regarding the auditors' independence."
+The Audit Committee reviewed with Ernst & Young LLP, our independent registered public accounting firm for 2024, who was responsible for expressing an opinion on the conformity of our audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards and, as applicable, the standards of the Public Company Accounting Oversight Board (PCAOB).
+The Audit Committee also discussed with the independent registered public accounting firm their audit of the Company's effectiveness of internal control over financial reporting as of December 31, 2024, based on criteria established in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework).
+In addition, the committee has discussed with the independent registered public accounting firm the auditors' independence from management and the Company, including the matters required by the Public Company Accounting Oversight Board Auditing Standard No. 1301, "Communications with Audit Committees," and considered the compatibility of non-audit services with the auditors' independence.
+The Audit Committee has received the written disclosures from our independent registered public accounting firm regarding the auditors' independence required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence."

 The Audit Committee discussed with our independent registered public accounting firm the overall scope and plans for their audit.
 The Audit Committee meets with the independent registered public accounting firm, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls, and the overall quality of our financial reporting.
-The Audit Committee held five meetings during the year that ended December 31, 2023, and met once in January 2024 and once in February 2024.
+The Audit Committee held six meetings during the year that ended December 31, 2024, and met once in January 2025 and once in February 2025.